-Why would you, or anyone, choose to live in a country that is not their own?
+Why would you, or anyone, live in a country that is not their own?
 This is a key question to ask in expat planning.

 But leaving a familiar world, one populated by family, friends, and history, not to mention Costco, Amazon Prime, and central heating, to be a stranger in a strange land where the language is different, the food is unfamiliar, and the internet is unreliable, seems like a strange choice.